-👋 I'm Ritesh Gupta from New Delhi, 🇮🇳.
+👋 I'm Ritesh Gupta from India 🇮🇳.

 iOS Engineer (mostly Swift) who composes with Protocols, binds with <~ ReactiveSwift & decouples business logic with MVVM.
 These are my everyday programming style/tools.
 I code /encourage /talk /read mostly about them since I believe,

-POP (Protocol Oriented Programming) abstracts out the generic components (be it UI /Model /Networking) which could be reused not just throughout the app but also across various apps.
+- POP (Protocol Oriented Programming) abstracts out the generic components (be it UI /Model /Networking) which could be reused not just throughout the app but also across various apps.
 It really helps me write small snippets of code which follow the single responsibility principle (checkout ProtoKit for various examples).

-ReactiveSwift makes asynchronous programming look like synchronous programming.
+- ReactiveSwift makes asynchronous programming look like synchronous programming.
 I love the way you can bind any logic with any event which allows you to implement event driven programming easily.
 It also lets you approach a problem in a totally different way which could otherwise have taken a lot more time & effort with just callbacks & closures.

-MVVM (Model-View-ViewModel), if implemented correctly, really segregates a business logic from its UI/Model/Network component.
+- MVVM (Model-View-ViewModel), if implemented correctly, really segregates a business logic from its UI/Model/Network component.
 It actually makes your UI reusable since you can configure it with any viewmodel which conforms to its configuration protocol.
 It also helps in breaking a huge screen into multiple small viewmodels which can take care of single responsibilities.

 During weekdays I power Over iOS app and previously worked at Fueled.
 I have been working with swift since it came out and have published over 15 apps completely written in swift (with POP, reactive-swift & mvvm).
 My iOS experience goes over 5 years though.
 When I'm not coding, you can find me tweeting about iOS/swift/protocols/swift-evolution or exploring Indian fusion cuisines on Instagram!
 Checkout the new season of Samurai Jack now & thank me later!